Capital gains tax on UK property explained

 How does capital gains tax work?

-Applying only to profits made, the UK’s capital gains tax is subject to an annual tax-free allowance of £6,000 in the tax year 2023/24.
-Married couples and civil partners who jointly share an asset can combine their allowances, making their total tax free allowance £12,000.
+Applying only to profits made, the UK’s capital gains tax is subject to an annual tax-free allowance of £3,000 in the tax year 2024/25.
+Married couples and civil partners who jointly share an asset can combine their allowances, making their total tax-free allowance £6,000.

 Do I need to pay capital gains tax on my UK home?

-Property you sell in the UK may incur capital tax gains on profits made.
+Any property you sell in the UK may incur capital gains tax on profits made.
 However, if the property you’re selling is your main home, this is exempt from CGT due to private residence relief.
-However, any other property or a second home that you sell is subject to capital gains tax.

 What qualifies as a main residence for CGT purposes?